Over time, the Apple Watch has grown into quite the everyday heart rate monitor, with the new Series 5 packing a host of

-But how does it all work, what data is presented on the wrist and on the iPhone, and just how accurate is the tracking itself?
+But how does it all work, what data is presented on your wrist and on the iPhone, and just how accurate is the tracking itself?
 We've outlined the tech present in all Apple Watches and the data that they can provide about your heart.

-How the Apple Watch heart rate monitor works
+How the optical Apple Watch heart rate monitor works

-Almost every smartwatch harbouring a heart rate monitor makes use of the same technology, and the Apple Watch is no different.
+Almost every smartwatch harbouring a heart rate monitor makes use of the same technology, and all of the Apple Watch models follow suit.

 Photoplethysmography, as it's known, essentially works on this premise: blood is red because it reflects red light and absorbs green light.
 Therefore, by using green LEDs and pairing them with photodiodes, a device is able to detect the amount of blood flowing through the wrist.

 When your heart beats, this flow, and by proxy the green light being absorbed, is greater.
 Between beats, meanwhile, it's less.
 In order to attain the most accurate BPM data, these LEDs flash hundreds of times per second.

-This technology is also used by the Apple Watch's Breathe app, which focuses the user on relaxing, as well as providing insight into the walking average BPM and heart rate variability.
+This technology is also used by the Apple Watch's Breathe app, which focuses the user on relaxing, as well as providing insight into the average BPM and heart rate variability.

 However, it's not just during bouts of exercise that the heart rate monitor is in action.
-It can also utilise infrared light to measure your heart rate in the background and give you a heads-up if your heart is spiking to dangerous levels.
+It can also utilise infrared light to measure your walking heart rate in the background and give you a heads-up if your heart is spiking to dangerous levels.